 If your state’s HAF program doesn’t currently support HOA dues, don’t panic.
 Some states may update their plans as the needs of homeowners evolve.
 In the meantime:

 Delinquent HOA dues can have serious consequences.
 Associations rely on dues to maintain shared amenities, pay for insurance, and manage operational costs.
 When dues go unpaid, it can strain community resources—and in some states, it can result in legal action or foreclosure.
+Programs like the HAF help preserve housing stability not just for individual homeowners, but for entire communities.

 Because HAF program rules vary by state and continue to evolve, it’s critical for homeowners and HOA boards to stay informed.
 Homeowners should routinely check their state’s housing agency website for updates, and HOA boards should communicate openly with residents about available financial relief.

 The Homeowner Assistance Fund has played a crucial role in helping Americans maintain housing stability during an unpredictable period.
-While not every state includes HOA dues in their approved use of funds, many do—and more may follow.
+While not every state includes HOA dues in their approved use of funds, many do—including Virginia—and more may follow.
 If you’re struggling with dues or mortgage payments, now is the time to explore your options.

 For HOA boards looking to better support their residents during times of financial stress, working with an experienced property management company can help ensure you stay compliant with changing regulations while maintaining transparency and stability.
+Gordon James Realty can help.
+Contact our team today to learn how we support associations through compliance, budgeting, and proactive community management.

 We're proud to make partnering with us easy.
 Contact our team to connect with one of our industry experts and get started today.